Where to Stay in Kicking Horse?

 Book

-A spacious log cabin, designed for group stays, featuring five bedrooms, a large living room, a fully equipped kitchen, and four bathrooms.
-You'll also find a balcony, a fireplace, and a hot tub.
-But that's not all!
-There is also a ski locker, free private parking, and quick access to ski lifts.
-The property is located in a quiet area of the resort, offering a true sense of space and breathtaking mountain views.
+A spacious log chalet designed for group getaways, with five bedrooms, a large living room, a fully equipped kitchen, and four bathrooms.
+It also features a balcony, a fireplace, and a hot tub.
+You’ll have a ski storage room, free private parking, and quick access to the ski lifts.
+Set in a quiet part of the ski resort, the chalet feels wonderfully open, with stunning mountain views.

 1598 Golden Ave #1598, Golden, BC V0A 1H0, Canada